umbraco/UmbracoDocs/umbraco-cloud/frequently-asked-questions.md

 ### Does Cloudflare add any additional HTTP request headers?
 HTTP headers are bits of information that are passed along within every communication between (web) servers and (browser) clients.
 All HTTP requests to custom hostnames on Umbraco Cloud pass through Cloudflare.

-HTTP requests headers can be useful for e.g. multilingual purposes to redirect users of certain languages to a specific URL.
+HTTP requests headers can be useful for for example multilingual purposes to redirect users of certain languages to a specific URL.
 Here, the collection of visitor location headers below will be helpful.
 The values for these location headers are derived from the visitor's IP address.

 - `cf-ipcity`: The visitor's city
 - `cf-ipcountry`: The visitor's country